 Pick & Pack Fees

 Pick and pack fees cover the cost of workers getting each item from your inventory, packing them for shipment, and printing and attaching postage labels.
-In short, these are labor costs.
 This fee is applied to each order that gets processed.

 Postage

 Postage costs vary widely based on the size and weight of your items, where they are being shipped, and the speed of shipping.
-Fulfillment centers often get lower rates with major carriers like USPS, UPS, and FedEx.
+Fulfillment centers often get lower rates with major carriers like USPS, UPS, and FedEx because of their bulk shipping volume, often 10–30% below standard rates.

 Supplies

-Basic packaging supplies are usually included in the pick and pack fee.
-However, specific packaging needs like branded boxes or environmentally-friendly materials might cost extra.
+Basic packaging supplies—boxes, poly mailers, tape, and dunnage—are usually included in the pick-and-pack fee at most fulfillment centers.
+However, specific packaging needs like branded boxes, tissue paper, or environmentally-friendly materials might cost extra.
 Ask for detailed information if you need specialized packaging.

 Value-Added Services

 Fulfillment centers offer more than just storage and shipping.
 They can do custom packaging, kitting, product inspections, and return processing.
 Prices for these services vary a lot, depending on what you need.
-Still, it’s important to be proactive and gather this information.
+Still, it’s important to be proactive and gather this information so there are no surprises on your invoice.

-Begin by writing down your estimated order volume.
-This helps in making accurate calculations.
-For Account & Storage fees, plug in your best estimate based on the quotes received.
-Do the same for Value-Added Services.
-These might include special packaging, custom labeling, or return processing.
+Start by entering your estimated monthly order volume, since this drives the entire calculation.
+For Account & Storage fees, plug in your best estimate from the quotes.
+Do the same for Value-Added Services like special packaging, custom labeling, or return processing.

-The goal is not to pick the cheapest option.
+Remember: the goal is not to pick the cheapest option.
 The goal is to pick a company with competitive prices and good service.
+As Zigelboum puts it, what you want is “simple, transparent pricing that I can actually model as the brand scales.”

 Hidden Costs to Watch Out For